timholy/Rebugger.jl/docs/src/internals.md

   with *caller capture*, but *callee capture* can also obtain the values of default arguments, keyword arguments, and type parameters.
-- Finally, Rebugger rewrites the REPL command-line buffer with a suitably-modified version of the body of the appropriate method, so that the user can inspect and manipulate it.
+- Finally, Rebugger rewrites the REPL command-line buffer with a suitably-modified version of the body of the called method, so that the user can inspect, run, and manipulate it.

 ### Caller capture